 Throughout this section, the modelled profiles will be described with reference to the observed profiles.
 We have used the calculated misfit value to determine the goodness of fit, but this also correlates with visual similarity with regard to the shape and magnitude of features in the profiles.
 The values of M appear large, even for the modelled profiles which appear visually very similar to the observed profiles.
 This, however, is only an artefact of the method used due to the large number of repeat measurements and that 100 depth intervals were used.
 The value of the misfit calculated for the experiment which generated Figure 1 (3077.8) were the smallest seen throughout all experiments, and were 10 orders of magnitude smaller than the largest misfits calculated in this experiment.
 In the majority of the first 100 generations of this experiment, the modelled profiles of the four species did not visually match the shape of the observed profiles, leading to the very large misfit values.

 Fig. 1 shows the result from one GA run (from experiment 2) where the resulting profiles match the observational data relatively well.
 As can be seen in Fig. 1, the algorithm is mainly able to accurately represent the relatively unusual carbon profile, where the carbon concentrations do not decrease steadily throughout the sediment as might be expected due to the degradation of OM by the various electron acceptors, and instead decreases from a mean of 0.57% to 0.43% in the top 10 mm before remaining relatively constant.
 The algorithm is not, however, able to resolve the very fast degradation of the OM in the top 10 mm, with the TOC values decreasing from a maximum of 0.45% in the uppermost layer to a mean value of 0.42% below 10 mm.
 This is the same mean value as the observations in the sediment below 10 mm.
 The oxygen profile, which shows the oxygen penetration depth (OPD) as being approximately 12 mm, is correctly represented, as is the single ammonia profile used in this GA run.
 Fig. 1 also shows the algorithm’s ability to correctly generate both the concentration magnitude (12.9 mmol m-3) and depth (8 mm) of the nitrate peak (which is caused by nitrification in the oxic zone, above the denitrification boundary, and therefore falls within the oxic zone), before the decrease in concentration of nitrate due to its use as an electron acceptor, although there appears to be two outliers in the nitrate peak.
+We should also state that if the experiments showed that 5000 generations was an excess of the number actually required (data not shown).
+In all cases, the misfit fell to within 1% of the final value within 100 generations.